Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Introduction

-With this understanding of ViTs' reliance on non-robust features captured by patch-based transformations, we still must answer: (a) how can we train ViTs to not rely on such features? and (b) will reducing reliance on such features meaningfully improve out-of-distribution performance and not sacrifice in-distribution accuracy?
+With this understanding of ViTs' reliance on non-robust features captured by patch-based transformations, we aim to mitigate this shortcoming by answering the following questions: (a) how can we train ViTs to not rely on such features? and (b) will reducing reliance on such features meaningfully improve out-of-distribution performance and not sacrifice in-distribution accuracy?
 A majority of past robust training algorithms encourage the smoothness of model predictions on augmented images with semantic \emph{preserving} transformations \citep{augmix, cubuk2019autoaugment}.
 However, the patch-based transformations deliberately destroy the semantic meaning and only leave non-robust features.
 Taking inspiration from recent research on generative modeling \citep{sinha2020negative}, we propose a family of robust training algorithms based on \emph{patch-based negative augmentations} that regularize the training from relying on non-robust features surviving patch-based transformations.
 Through extensive evaluation on a wide set of ImageNet-based benchmarks, we find that our methods consistently improve the robustness of the trained ViTs.
 Furthermore, our patch-based negative augmentation can be combined with the traditional (positive) data augmentation to boost the performance further.
-With this we get a more complete picture: ViT reliance on these non-robust features is significantly limiting out-of-distribution performance but is not necessary for in-distribution performance.
-As such, training models both to be insensitive to spurious changes (as in positive augmentation) but also to not rely on non-robust features (as in negative augmentation) together can meaningfully improve robustness of ViTs.
+With this we get a more complete picture: training models both to be insensitive to spurious changes (as in positive augmentation) but also to not rely on non-robust features (as in negative augmentation) together can meaningfully improve robustness of ViTs.